The data privacy imperative of the tech sector

-Somewhat ironically, in a world dominated by the overwhelming need to ‘share’, consumer awareness and prioritization of privacy has reached peak importance.
+Somewhat ironically, in a world dominated by the overwhelming need to ‘share’, consumer awareness and prioritisation of privacy has reached peak importance.
 Privacy is no longer just about policy; in 2021, firms must go much further than simply complying with regulations if they stand a chance of building and retaining trust among the WiFi generation.

 There‘s been an increasing focus on privacy since Europe passed the General Data Protection Regulation (GDPR) in 2018, which although was implemented to mitigate the unlawful use and distribution of personal data, fell under heavy scrutiny for its lack of enforcement.
 That changed in 2020, with fines for violating companies increasing by 260%.
 As of December 2020, more than 300 fines had been issued, with Google, British Airways and Marriott Hotels among the worst offenders, facing collective fees of almost €90 million.